 Some of these greetings are best used in certain situations, so make sure you remember the best times and places to use them.
-When in doubt, you are probably best to stick with the regular hello, especially if you think you might cause offence, However, I’m sure whoever you are talking to will be shocked that you are able to greet them beyond the basic ‘hello’.
+If you are not sure, your best option is to stick with the regular hello, especially if you think you might cause offense.
+But, I’m sure whoever you are talking to will be shocked that you are able to greet them beyond the basic ‘hello’!

-Essentially, you are taking the word foe hello in Thai and adding ‘tohn’ (ตอน ), which means ‘at’ followed by the word for the time of day.
-If you look back at telling the time in Thai, you should recognize some of the words here.
-You may also remember that Thai people are a bit more strict when they use these words.
+Essentially, you are taking the word for hello in Thai and adding ‘tohn’ (ตอน ), which means ‘at’ followed by the word for the time of day.
+If you look back at telling the time in Thai, you should recognize some words here.
+You may also remember that Thai people are a bit stricter when they use these words.
 Let’s start from the beginning of the day:

 To say good morning in Thai, you take the word for hello and add ‘dtorn chao’ (ตอนเช้า).
 The word ‘chao’ (เช้า) means morning.

-This is the word for good afternoon in Thai.
-The word ‘bai’ (โมง) here means, as you may have guessed, afternoon.
+This is the word for a good afternoon in Thai.
+The word ‘bai’ (บ่าย) here means, as you may have guessed, afternoon.